Ready to Study Abroad?

-Visiting semester students in UPF’s elective programs enroll in upper division liberal arts courses with an emphasis on European, Spanish and Catalan contexts.
-Students select between two concentrations: Hispanic and European Studies Program (HESP), and International Relations Program (IBEI).
-Students enroll in 4 to 5 courses within the concentration, with options for English or Spanish instruction, for a total of 12 to 15 US credits.
+SAI semester students in UPF’s elective programs enroll in upper division courses in one of three concentrations: Barcelona Program for Interdisciplinary Studies (BaPIS), International Relations Program (IBEI), or International Business (ESCI).
+Students enroll in 4 or 5 courses for a total of 12 to 15 US credits.
+Courses are available in both English and Spanish.
 While there is no requirement to enroll in a Spanish language course, UPF offers all levels of Spanish language, which can be combined with subject courses.

 Complete online application

 Personal statement (300-500 words)